tristanwietsma/metastore/README.md

     bucketId := h([]byte(key))
     m.Bucket[bucketId].Set(key, value)

 MetaStore also implements all of Store's public methods, so you don't need to go to the trouble of calculating the bucket index.
+In other words, this is valid code, too:

+    m.Set(key, value)